makersacademy/chitter-challenge/README.md

 ## Overview

 This is a simple Twitter clone.
 Users can sign up and post 'peeps'.
 Users can log in and log out.
 Passwords are encrypted with BCrypt.
+This was a week 4 weekend challenge at Makers.

 ![alt text](/public/images/app_homepage.png)